 MacBook Pro 15inch w/ Touchbar: – This is Berty’s photo editing superhero.
 The colors are great and the screen is big so he can see what he’s doing.
 This one was a little bit of a splurge for us, but when you’re job is editing photos for a living, we decided it was a good investment.

 Drobo 5N Hard Drive: These hard drives are SO.
 COOL.
 Drobo has many different options to offer, so look carefully for the one that fits your lifestyle best.
 We got the 5N version because it’s connected via our wifi network.
 That means Berty and I can both access the storage at the same time, without having to plug in a cord to our computers.
 The one I linked here includes 10TB of storage.
 We also own this one, The Drobo 5D3 , but it is not connected via wifi, it’s wired and uses USBC (and charges the new Macbooks too!)

 Lexar Card Reader: This is a tower that allows you to import multiple cards at the same time.
 It saves a LOT of time, and you can switch out the ports (Here’s one for SD and CF) to fit what you shoot with.

-Is there any other questions you have about our photography gear?
+Are there any other questions you have about our travel photography gear?
 What programs we use?
 Our editing process?
 Let us know what you want to hear and we can cover it in a future blog post!